DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 do it one would have to destroy the local version of every node.

 :::{admonition} An honest majority
-Above we based alot of *BADS* maintenance on the idea that a majority of nodes are honest.
+We based alot of *BADS* maintenance on the idea that a majority of nodes are honest.
 This might seem like a design flaw, but it is one of the central assumptions of a valid blockchain.
-As we will discover later in the course this assumption holds for the most part but there have been cases when it hasn't with tragic results.
+As we will discover later in the book this assumption mostly holds but there have been cases when it hasn't with tragic results.
 :::

 ## Implications of Blockchain being a solution
-Coming back to *BGP* we now have a solution on the format of the messages that the generals send to each other.
+Coming back to *BGP*, we now have a solution on the format of the messages that the generals send to each other.
 The messages are put in a blockchain, the genesis block can contain none or some very basic information they all agree on like how many generals there are, and each general has a local version.
 Generals don't need to trust the messengers, as a malicious message would not be supported by previous data in the blockchain, or other generals.
-They only need to trust the system and that a majority of the generals are honest, so they will always control the valid chain and so only exchange valid messages.
+They only need to trust the system and that a majority of the generals are honest.

 This solution has an important implication, the concept that we can trust the system rather than any particular participant in it.
 We trust the blockchain, we